Sunbird-RC/community/developer-documentation/using-the-apis.md

 > Replace the `{id}` above with the entity's `osid` you saved from the create
 > entity request.
 Replace the `{access-token}` with the `Teacher` entity's
-> access token from the authentication step.
+> access token from the consent/authentication step.

 This will return the entity's JSON representation as follows: